bundickm/AWS_Cloud_Foundations_Study_Materials/Module 2 Notes.md

 #### Tools

-- **AWS Budgets:** Gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
-You can also use AWS Budgets to set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define.
+- **AWS Budgets:** It gives you the ability to set custom budgets that alert you when your costs or usage exceed (or are forecasted to exceed) your budgeted amount.
+You can also use it to set reservation utilization or coverage targets and receive alerts when your utilization drops below the threshold you define.
 - **AWS Cost and Usage Report:** Tracks your AWS usage and provides estimated charges associated with your account.
 - **AWS Cost Explorer:** Visualize, understand, and manage AWS costs and usage over time.

-*Recommended to watch the `Module 2: AWS Billing & Cost Management` and `Module 2: AWS Billing & Cost Management Console Demonstration` videos.*

 <br/>